Special counsel calls for a speedy trial in Trump's documents case

 "There is simply no question any trial of this action during the pendency of a Presidential election will impact both the outcome of that election and, importantly, the ability of the Defendants to obtain a fair trial," wrote Trump attorneys Christopher Kise and Todd Blanche.

 But federal prosecutors are pushing back on the idea of a significant delay.
-They said Trump's likely challenges to the authority of the special counsel would likely fail, as they did at least twice before, in the Nixon era and during Trump's own tenure in the White House.
+They said Trump's expected challenge to the authority of the special counsel would likely fail, as similar efforts did at least twice before, in the Nixon era and during Trump's own tenure in the White House.

 Smith also scoffed at the defense plan to use the Presidential Records Act as a shield, pointing out that post-Watergate law is not a criminal statute and it does not cover the alleged hoarding of national security secrets.